subMatrix-LLC/BeetTweek-Firmware/README.md

 STM32CubeIDE (>=1.9.0) Projects.

-After Cloning - Run python setup.py with python3.
+After Cloning - Run setup.py with python3.
 This will condition the projects to use paths relative to your clone directory.

 The Main Project is DSPBoardH7.
 This is the firmware for the BeetTweek.